victor-malheiro/sql_portfolio_project/README.md

 ORDER BY date
 ```

-We can see that we have several fields with missing values and that the the first case reported was on the 1st of January, 2020.
-And the data goes until the 22nd of July 2024.
+<div align="justify">We can see that we have several fields with missing values and that the the first case reported was on the 1st of January, 2020.
+And the data goes until the 22nd of July 2024.</div></br>

-Analyzing the data for Portugal, with the query below, i can see that the first case was recorded on the 23/02/2020 and that the first deaths were registered on the 22/03/2020.
+<div align="justify">Analyzing the data for Portugal, with the query below, i can see that the first case was recorded on the 23/02/2020 and that the first deaths were registered on the 22/03/2020.</div></br>

 ```
 SELECT location, date, total_cases, new_cases, total_deaths, population